Polynomial dynamics and local analysis of small and grand orbits: Connected Julia sets

 We will use the properties of $\mu$ that are outlined in Lemma \ref{limits} to deduce that the existence of such an arc $\mathcal{B}$ (\ref{arc2}) implies that $f$ has to be exceptional.
-Our strategy is to reduce this to the following theorem of Fatou that he proved in his seminal papers. \begin{thm}(\cite[p.250]{fatou}) If a relatively open subset of the Julia set of a rational map $f$ is the support of a smooth curve then $f$ is conjugate to an exceptional polynomial. \end{thm} We recall that $P$ is the polynomial defining $\mathcal{C}$ and we set $C_0$ to be the connected component of $\mathcal{C} \cap \mathcal{F}^2$ containing $\mathcal{B}$.
+Our strategy is to reduce this to the following theorem of Fatou that he proved in his seminal papers. \begin{thm}(\cite[p.250]{fatou}) If a relatively open subset of the Julia set of a rational map $f$ is an analytic arc then $f$ is conjugate to an exceptional polynomial. \end{thm} By an analytic arc we mean the image of an analyic map $\gamma:(0,1) \rightarrow \mathbb{C}$.
+We recall that $P$ is the polynomial defining $\mathcal{C}$ and we set $C_0$ to be the connected component of $\mathcal{C} \cap \mathcal{F}^2$ containing $\mathcal{B}$.

 \begin{lem} Suppose there exists $(x_0,y_0) \in \overline{C_0}\cap \left( \partial \mathcal{F} \times \mathcal{F}\cup \mathcal{F}\times \partial \mathcal{F}\right)$ such that $P(x_0,y_0) = 0$.
 Then we can continue $\mu$ analytically to an open disc centred at a point $x \in \Psi(S^{\phi^2})$. \end{lem} \begin{proof} We can assume that $(x_0,y_0) \in \partial \mathcal{F} \times \mathcal{F}$ and from the relation (\ref{arc2}) as well as Lemma \ref{limits} follows that we may assume that $(x_0,y_0) \in \Psi(S^{\phi^2})\times \mathcal{F}$ (up to replacing $P$ by $P^h$ and $C_0$ by $(\mu, \mu)(C_0)$.
 As $\partial \mathcal{F}$ does not contain isolated points we can pick $(x_0,y_0)$ such that $\partial_Y P(x_0,y_0)\partial_Y P(x,\mu(y_0)) \neq 0$ for all $x$ such that $P(x,\mu(y_0))= 0$.
 We can pick an open disc $D$ centred at $x_0$ such that $D \setminus \Psi(S^{\phi^2}) = D_1\cup D_2$ with $D_1, D_2$ open and such that $D_1 \subset \mathcal{F}, D_2 \subset \C\setminus \mathcal{F}$.
 Moreover such that there exists an analytic function $h$ on $D$ with $h(x_0) = y_0$ and $P(x,h(x)) = 0$ for $x \in D$.
 We then have that